oxfeeefeee/goscript/README.md

 # Goscript
-Go specs implemented as a scripting language.
+Go specs implemented as a script language.

 ### The Goal
 + Runs most pure Go code, probably add some dynamic features if requested.